richmondcandt/automated-ytdlp-script/optional/README.md

 # You can add the script to your $PATH for executing without going to any directory with cd command.
-# Make sure you gave execute permissions to scripts.
+# Make sure you gave execute permissions to script.
 ```
 sudo chmod a+rx optional.sh
 ```